-Part 2: Why You Need Customer Sentiment Analysis Tools
+Part 2: Why You Need To Measure Customer Satisfaction

-Part 1 of this blog series explored the meanings of and differences between customer sentiment analysis and Customer Distress Index (CDI™)—customer sentiment analysis uses text to indicate a positive or negative tone to the communication and the TeamSupport CDI uses data to indicate whether a customer may be satisfied or frustrated.
+Part 1 of this blog series explored the meanings of and differences between customer sentiment analysis and measuring customer satisfaction.
+Customer sentiment analysis uses text to indicate a positive or negative tone to the communication and the TeamSupport customer satisfaction tool, the CDI, uses data to indicate whether a customer may be satisfied or frustrated.

-But why should B2B customer support teams pay attention to customer sentiment and CDI?
-And how do they convert what they glean from analyses into actionable information?
+But why should customer support teams pay attention to customer health?
+And how do they convert what they learn into actionable information?

-Arming agents with the right resources and technologically advanced tools, B2B companies can properly identify negative and positive sentiment scores and translate the insights into providing an improved customer experience across the board.
+By arming agents with the right resources and technologically advanced tools like customer health scoring, B2B companies can properly identify negative and positive sentiment scores and translate the insights into providing an improved customer experience across the board.
 Further, by identifying negative customer health, businesses can take steps quickly to address any concerns, in order to remedy the situation.

 Assess Customer Support Team’s Effectiveness

-A relative sentiment analysis score provides insight into the effectiveness of B2B customer support agents and also serves as a useful measurement to gauge the overall opinion of a company’s products or services.
+Customer health scores, like the Customer Distress Index, provide insight into the effectiveness of customer support agents and also serve as a useful measurement of the overall opinion of a company’s products or services.
 Use sentiment analysis scores to identify common pain points, areas for improvement in the delivery of customer support, and overall satisfaction between product lines or services.
-And use CDI to identify which customers may be at risk for churn and plan proactive steps to turn the situation around and salvage the relationship.
+And use the CDI to identify which customers may be at risk for churn and plan proactive steps to turn the situation around and salvage the relationship.

 Use the data to get ahead of issues, inform internal product teams of concerns or problems, and influence both new customers and loyal ones.
 Data can reveal how an individual consumer is feeling, whether those feelings are apparent with other contacts within the company, and areas in your product or policies that need improvement.
-With a B2B customer support solution like TeamSupport, that improves communications between departments, support, sales, and product development all have insight into this same data and they can work together towards a holistic approach to improving the customer relationship.
+With a B2B customer support solution like TeamSupport, that improves communications between departments; support, sales, and product development teams all have insight into this same data and can work together to improve the customer relationship.

-By monitoring attitudes and opinions about products, services, or even customer support effectiveness continuously, B2B companies are able to detect subtle shifts in opinions and adapt readily to meet the changing needs of their audience.
+By monitoring perceptions about products, services, or even customer support effectiveness continuously, B2B companies are able to detect subtle shifts in opinions and adapt readily to meet the changing needs of their audience.
 Analyze insights over time to identify recurring themes, see if negative trends are continuing or showing signs of improvement, and make sure positive sentiments continue on an upward trend.